The Lunar Chronicles: Wires and Nerve

-Wires and Nerves is a graphic novel series written by Meyer also based in the world of The Lunar Chronicles.
+Wires and Nerve is a graphic novel series written by Meyer also based in the world of The Lunar Chronicles.
 Set after the events of the Lunar Chronicles but before the Stars Above epilogue, it features many of the same characters, with Iko as the protagonist.
 The first book, Wires and Nerve, Volume 1, illustrated by Douglas Holgate, was released on January 31, 2017.
 The second book, Wires and Nerve, Volume 2, illustrated by Stephen Gilpin, was released on January 30, 2018.

 Origins

 The idea for the series started with an entry Meyer wrote for an online Sailor Moon fan fiction writing contest in 2008.
 The contest had a list of 10 things, in which she had to choose two things to use in a short story.
 From the list, she chose to use a fairy tale character and to set the story in the future.
 She ended up writing a short story that was a futuristic retelling of Puss in Boots with Sailor Moon characters.
 It was the first time Meyer ever wrote science fiction, and it inspired her to give sci-fi twists to classic fairy tales.

 Meyer chose to adapt Cinderella, Red Riding Hood, Rapunzel and Snow White as she felt she had the best ideas for them.
 She chose different parts of the world to set the different books in, because she wanted the series to have "a really big global feel, in part because the issues the characters are facing are big global issues — there's this war happening between Earth and Luna that affects everybody on the planet, and there's this plague that has become an enormous widespread problem."
-She also wanted readers to know that this wasn't just happening in this one city or in this one country; this was something that affects everybody."
-She planned to write a series, though she first envisioned it with every book being a standalone story, and it wasn't until later when she was brainstorming and started outlining the books that she decided it was going to become one continuous story in which different fairy tale characters would merge together to take down the evil queen instead.
+She also wanted readers to know that "this wasn't just happening in this one city or in this one country; this was something that affects everybody."
+She planned to write a series, though she first envisioned it with every book being a standalone story, and it wasn't until later when she was brainstorming and started outlining the books that she decided it was going to become one continuous story in which different fairy tale characters would merge to take down the evil queen instead.

 Meyer developed the initial drafts of Cinder, Scarlet and Cress for the November 2008 National Novel Writing Month (NaNoWriMo).
 However, all three of those novels had to be mostly scrapped and rewritten during revisions.